jshholland/dutch-bits/README.rst

 point iteration based on a user-provided script and command line parameters to define the function to solve and various other parameters.

-Hopefully the code is more or less self-documenting, check ./fpi.py --help too.
+Hopefully the code is more or less self-documenting, check `./fpi.py --help` too.

 The only requirement is a working Python implementation; only core packages are used.

 TODO
-- establish whether using decimal.Decimal is the right way to go (it's a pain to use with the math modul)
+ - establish whether using decimal.Decimal is the right way to go (it's a pain to use with the math module)

  - add a load of docstrings

 inflist.py
 ----------